unclvito/nhc/README.md

 ### Example Widget

 This widget will give a list of current storms:

+* Go to your Home Assistant Dashboard, click the three dots in the top right, and select Edit Dashboard.Click
+* Add Card in the bottom right.
+* Search for Markdown, select it, and paste the following tracking code into the card editor box:
 ```
 type: markdown
 title: "🌀 NHC Hurricane Tracking Matrix"